mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 The biggest advantage I see with server components is that they have [better compatibility with server software](/building-a-vm-homelab-2017/#installing-a-host-os).
 Back in 2017, I [couldn't install ESXi until I disabled multithreading](/building-a-vm-homelab-2017/#also-ran-esxi-65), degrading performance substantially.
 But that was a limitation in the Linux kernel, and later updates [fixed it](https://www.pcworld.com/article/3176323/kernel-410-gives-linux-support-for-zen-multithreading.html).

 Server hardware commands a premium because of its greater reliability.
-For user-facing services, this quality is important, but it matters much less on a development server.
+For user-facing services, this quality is meaningful, but it matters much less on a development server.
 An occasional crash or bit flip on a dev server shouldn't ruin your day.

 ### Consider the full cost of dual-CPU